Regional Renewable Energy Procurement

 - Competitive contract terms (buyout options, performance guarantees, termination options, etc.) compared to similar projects.

 - Reduction in greenhouse gas emissions.

 - Local economic activity and job growth.

 The R-REP solicitation included 19 public agencies for a total of over 180 renewable energy sites totaling 30 MW throughout Alameda, Contra Costa, San Mateo and Santa Clara Counties.

 For a map of locations included in the project, visit the Alameda County R-REP web page.

 - Conveners: Joint Venture Silicon Valley and Contra Costa Economic Partnership

 - Technical Advisors: Optony Inc., Newcomb Anderson McCormick, and KNN Public Finance

 - Participants: Public agencies (cities, counties, special districts, schools, etc.) in Alameda, Contra Costa, San Mateo and Santa Clara Counties (list of participating agencies)

-The R-REP is an expansion of the Silicon Valley Collaborative Renewable Energy Procurement Project (SV-REP), under which nine Silicon Valley public agencies came together using a collaborative procurement model to drive down the costs of solar power for public agencies at 43 locations.
+R-REP is based on the model developed through the Silicon Valley Collaborative Renewable Energy Procurement Project (SV-REP), under which nine Silicon Valley public agencies came together using a collaborative procurement model to drive down the costs of solar power for public agencies at 43 locations.
 The SV-REP proved that the collaborative procurement model works.